IABTechLab/uid2docs/docs/guides/dsp-guide.md

 ```

 ### Decrypt UID2 Tokens for RTB Use

+The following table provides details for Step 2 of the workflow diagram shown in [Integration Steps](#integration-steps).

 | Step | SDK | Description |
 | :--- | :--- | :--- |